 In today’s fast-paced world of web, we only control a small part of what is happening online.
 There are constant updates and changes being made behind the scenes.
 Search engines, browsers, website platforms, payment gateways, and hidden algorithms all over the internet are constantly in flux, and we have to work hard to keep up.
 These changes affect everything online globally, including your individual websites.
 That is why it’s essential to stay up-to-date on technical website maintenance.

 Here are a few techie examples:

-- SSL is a hosting security item that used to be optional, but now is a requirement for some browsers, and all payment gateways, to even open your website.
-Without it Chrome will only load a warning page that says the site is insecure.
-SSL needs to be paid for annually on many servers, so if it expires, your site will not be visable to your customers.
+- SSL is a hosting security item that is now a requirement for all payment gateways, and some website browsers, so that your website opens correctly.
+Without it, some browsers will only load a warning page that says the site is insecure.
+SSL needs to be paid for annually and if it expires, your site may not be visible to your customers.

-- PHP is a programming language that drives functionality on most modern websites, and all WordPress sites use it.
-Global PHP is constantly being updated, and if the website does not update to match the current PHP version, functionality will break.
+- PHP is a programming language that drives functionality on most modern websites and is found in all WordPress sites.
+Global PHP is constantly updated, and website functionality will break if its PHP doesn’t match the current version.

-- WordPress is also constantly evolving, which means any website built with a WP frame needs to update its CORE to keep up with the latest programming.
+- WordPress is also constantly evolving, which means any website built with a WP framework needs to update its CORE regularly to keep up with the latest programming.

-- The theme and plugins are all connected to the site and require maintenance to keep up with all the changes happening on the web.
+- Themes and plugins that are connected to the site for its visual look and technical functionality require regular maintenance to keep up with all the changes happening on the web.

 What does a Website Maintenance Plan do?